 2017 - 2022

 For the third time, Euroculture Master of Arts was granted the Erasmus Mundus status by the European Commission.
-Erasmus Mundus grants will be available for students starting in 2018, the deadline for applications is 1 December 2017.
+Erasmus Mundus grants were available for students starting in 2019.
 Find out how to apply for the Master.

 Please note: for given academic year student candidates can apply for maximum three different joint programmes supported by the Erasmus+ (see the EMJMD catalogue).
 Students who have already obtained an EMJMD scholarship or are former Erasmus Mundus Master/Doctoral scholarship holders are not eligible for an additional scholarship under the EMJMD action.